SElarabi/Real-Time-Bus-Tracker/README.md

 ## Dependencies

-- To unlock the full potential of this website, you'll need a Mapbox API key, granting access to map-related functionalities. <link href ="https://docs.mapbox.com/mapbox-gl-js/api/ "> for documentation and sign up.
+- To unlock the full potential of this website, you'll need a Mapbox API key, granting access to map-related functionalities. [mapBox]("https://docs.mapbox.com/mapbox-gl-js/api/ ") for documentation and sign up.

 - We've tastefully styled this website using Bootstrap CSS and complemented it with custom styling in the `style.css` file.

 ## Bootstrap CDN Links

 - Bootstrap CSS:

   ```html
   <link
   	href="https://cdn.jsdelivr.net/npm/bootstrap@5.2.3/dist/css/bootstrap.min.css"